OS Notes: Memory Management

 • Divide page into E. 1/3 active; 2/3 active

-• Evict inactive tail
+• Evict tail of inactive Promotion/demotion

 OOM Killer